-The WSSA defines granularas "a dry formulation consisting of discrete particles generally less than 10 mm3

-(.0006 in3) and designed to be applied without a liquid carrier."
+The WSSA definition of granular is "a dry formulation consisting of discrete particles generally less than 10 mm3 and designed to be applied without a liquid carrier."
 Granular herbicides are often used in horticultural nurseries and a number of granular herbicides are labeled for use on hardwoods.
-However, the cost of using granular herbicides is greater than for liquid formulations.
-The perhectare cost to treat with granular herbicides could exceed \$300, which may be 8 to 10 times the cost of applying the same active ingredient sold as a liquid formulation.
+The cost of using granular herbicides, however, is more than the cost for using liquid formulations.
+The cost to treat with granular herbicides could exceed \$300 per hectare, which may be 8 to